kudobuilder/operators/repository/spark/docs/latest/security.md

 ```
 6) Verify the network encryption:

-- Connect to the driver pod:
+- Attach to the driver pod:

 ```bash
 $ kubectl exec -it spark-rpc-auth-enctryption-app-driver bash
 ```
-- Using `ngrep` tool, you can monitor the traffic on `7078` port:
+- Use `ngrep` tool to monitor the traffic on `7078` port:
 ```bash
 $ ngrep port 7078
 ```